-Kawasaki disease (KD, also called mucocutaneous lymph node syndrome) is one of the most common vasculitides of childhood .
+Kawasaki disease (KD, formerly called mucocutaneous lymph node syndrome) is one of the most common vasculitides of childhood .
 KD also occurs rarely in adults.
 It is typically a self-limited condition, with fever and manifestations of acute inflammation lasting for an average of 12 days without therapy .
-However, complications such as coronary artery aneurysms may develop and lead to significant morbidity and mortality.
+However, complications such as coronary artery (CA) aneurysms may develop and lead to significant morbidity and mortality.

 The clinical manifestations, diagnosis, and criteria for treatment of incomplete KD are discussed in this review.
 Unique features in infants and adults are also presented.
 Other aspects of KD are reviewed separately.
 (See "Kawasaki disease: Epidemiology and etiology" and "Kawasaki disease: Clinical features and diagnosis" and "Kawasaki disease: Initial treatment and prognosis" and "Kawasaki disease: Complications" and "Cardiovascular sequelae of Kawasaki disease".)

 The incidence of incomplete Kawasaki disease (KD) is unknown [4,5].
 In a retrospective report of 242 Japanese children with KD treated at a single center over a nine-year period, 10 percent of patients were diagnosed with incomplete KD .
 The incidence appears to be greater in infants younger than six months of age [5,6].
 This was illustrated in a retrospective review of 44 children with KD.
 Five of 11 infants (45 percent) had incomplete disease compared with 4 of 33 (12 percent) older children .
 KD occurs rarely in adults and presents in an incomplete form more often than in children [7-13].

 CLINICAL PRESENTATION OF TYPICAL VERSUS INCOMPLETE KD